Ehlers-Danlos Syndrome, Atlanto-axial instability, and Craniocervical instability

 - When standing in an upright MRI, the neck can be posed in extension and flexion and these MRIs can demonstrate a greater amount of abnormalities.

 - Still, there is currently a lack of evidence assessing the use and diagnostic impact of positional MRI in Ehlers-Danlos Syndrome.

 Neurological manifestations in hEDS – “abnormal stretching of or pressure on peripheral nerves”

-At our center, we see many complex and very complex cervical instability cases in people diagnosed with Ehlers Danlos hypermobility (hEDS) type.
+At our center, we see many complex and very complex cervical instability cases in people diagnosed with Ehlers Danlos Hypermobility (hEDS) type.
 These are very serious cases.
 In many of these cases, we can peel back some of the symptoms and challenges these people face, only to reveal more underlying concerns.
-A March 2021 (3) from the Medical University of South Carolina offers a summary account of the Neurological manifestations seen in Ehlers Danlos hypermobility (hEDS) type patients.
+March 2021 (3) from the Medical University of South Carolina offers a summary account of the Neurological manifestations seen in Ehlers Danlos Hypermobility (hEDS) type patients.

 “Neurological manifestations can be serious in hEDS and may require surgical intervention.
 Chiari malformation Type I may occur in hEDS patients and can be associated with a recurrent cerebrospinal fluid leak.
 Spinal instability is also prevalent and may present in various ways.
 Atlantoaxial instability and craniocervical instability are spinal manifestations directly due to ligament laxity.
 Additionally, spinal instability in the form of spondylolisthesis was reported in 10% of patients.

 Cervical and thoracic instability and discopathy in EDS can lead to a loss of the normal cervical lordosis and myelopathy.
 Scoliosis, neck, and back pain are also expected in hEDS.
 It has been suggested that neuropathic pain in EDS is associated with axonal polyneuropathy (damage to axons (nerve fibers) of peripheral nerves) and compression neuropathy.